How Backthread handles your code

 What we keep

-For every repository you connect, our database stores only the derived diagram — the modules, the edges between them, the per-module changelog "why", and the list of loose ends.
+For every repository you connect, our database stores only the derived diagram — the modules, the edges between them, and the per-module changelog "why".
 We never persist your source code, file contents, or git history beyond what's reflected in the derived view.

 What an ingest looks like